 Some of the grinding wheels used by Chicago Pneumatic workers also contained asbestos.
 The asbestos-containing wheels were made by Carborundum Corp. and Norton.
 As the asbestos grinding wheels wore down through the course of grinding metal parts, they released asbestos fibers into the air.

-Belluck & Fox Represents Former Chicago Pneumatic Workers
+Belluck & Fox, LLP Represents Former Chicago Pneumatic Tool Co.
+Workers

 Former Utica plant workers for Chicago Pneumatic were exposed to asbestos in a variety of ways.
-Belluck & Fox has represented New Yorkers who worked for Chicago Pneumatic.
+Belluck & Fox, LLP has represented New Yorkers who worked for Chicago Pneumatic.
 We know where asbestos was used, how exposure to asbestos occurred, and which companies supplied the asbestos to Chicago Pneumatic.
-Contact us for a free case review with an experienced asbestos attorney at (877) 637-6843.
+Visit our New York Law office and talk to a reliable New York mesothelioma attorneys at (845) 684-4001.